 Having the right gear and clothing will help you stay warm when the temperatures go way below freezing.

-First, dress in layers so you can remove clothing if you start to get too warm.
-Purchase the best clothing, you can as it will protect you better.
+First, dress in layers to remove clothing if you get too warm.
+Purchase the best clothing you can, as it will protect you better.
 The better clothing for staying warm should last you a lifetime.
-You can also purchase heated gear which we use often.
+You can also purchase heated gear, which we often use.

 Second, stay dry—wet clothes will make you lose body heat more quickly.
 Be sure to look for waterproof clothing from head to toe!

 Third, wear a hat or scarf to protect exposed skin from the wind and cold temperatures.
-You will need to protect your face too when the temperatures go below 10 degrees.
+When the temperatures drop below 10 degrees, you must also protect your face.

-However, if you don’t have the money for new clothing think wool.
-Wool is the only common fabric that can still insulate, even if soaking wet!
+However, if you don’t have the money for new clothing, think wool.
+Wool is the only standard fabric that insulates, even soaking wet!
 Many hikers will only wear wool socks, even in the summertime.
 Wear wool next to your skin.

-Never, ever cotton, if you are out in the cold.
+Never, ever, cotton if you are out in the cold.
 Once wet, cotton loses its insulation property and takes hours to dry.
-One your feet you can develop itchy red feet if it happens.
+If this happens to your feet, you can develop itchy red feet.

-I have a heated pair of gloves now for the exceptionally cold days in our rural area.
+I have a heated pair of gloves for the exceptionally cold days in our rural area.
 They are operated by batteries that need to be charged before using several hours.
-They have 3 temperature controls to choose from.
+They have three temperature controls to choose from.

 3. Keep Warm Naturally